Family Violence & Child Abuse

-In 2018, researchers at Ohio and Tennessee Universities found that marijuana use was positively and significantly associated with psychological, physical, and sexual intimate partner violence, after controlling for alcohol use and problems, antisocial personality symptoms, and relationship satisfaction.
+In 2018, researchers at Ohio and Tennessee Universities found that marijuana use was associated with psychological, physical, and sexual intimate partner violence, after controlling for alcohol use and problems, antisocial personality symptoms, and relationship satisfaction.
 The researchers say that treatment of men arrested for domestic violence should consider reducing their marijuana use.

 READ a personal testimony – Marijuana and Domestic Violence

 A University of Florida study published in The Journal of Interpersonal Violence in 2011 found that frequent marijuana users in adolescence are twice as likely to engage in domestic violence as young adults.
-The same study showed this group were more than twice as likely to become a victim of domestic violence.
+The same study showed this group were more than twice as likely to become victims of domestic violence.
 The researchers said “These findings have implications for intimate partner violence prevention efforts, as marijuana use should be considered as a target of early intimate partner violence intervention and treatment programming.”

 Research published in 2016 in the journal Psychological Medicine concluded that continued use of cannabis causes violent behaviour as a direct result of changes in brain function that are caused by smoking weed over many years.
 The results showed that continued cannabis use is associated with 7-fold greater odds for subsequent commission of violent crimes.